feldera/feldera/docs/connectors/sources/datagen.md

     * For string types, the [String Generation](#string-generation-strategies) section lists more strategies on how to generate more specific strings.

 A field can have an optional `range` parameter that defines the range of values a strategy will pick from.
 The range is inclusive and contains all values with `start <= x < end`.
 It will return an error if `start >= end`.
 The application of range depends on the type:

 - For integer/floating point types specifies min/max values.
   If not set, the generator will produce values for the entire range of the type for number types.
-- For string/binary types specifies min/max length, values are required to be `>=0`.
+- For string types specifies min/max length, values are required to be `>=0`.
   If not set, a range of `[0, 25)` is used by default.
 - For timestamp types specifies the min/max in milliseconds from the number of non-leap milliseconds since January 1, 1970 0:00:00.000 UTC (aka “UNIX timestamp”).